watertap-org/watertap/docs/technical_reference/unit_models/stoichiometric_reactor.rst

 Currently, the costing method is only implement for lime soda ash, and only includes the capital cost of building the whole process.
-The capital cost is a function of total reagent mass being added to the softening processes.
+The capital cost is a function of total reagent mass being added to the softening process.

    .. math::